sajal50/learning-notes/books/designing-data-intensive-applications.md

 ---

+When it comes to representing many-to-many and many-to-one relationships, document model and relational model aren't that different.
+One has foreign keys and other has document reference.
+These need to be resolved either through join or through follow up queries.

+There are differences between document dbs and relational dbs even in terms of concurrency and fault tolerance.
+But they will be discussed later.

 **The main arguments in favour of the document data model are schema flexibility, better performance due to locality, and sometimes closer data structures to the ones used by the applications.
 The relation model counters by providing better support for joins, and many-to-one and many-to-many relationships.**

-If the data in your application has a document-like structure, then it's probably a good idea to use a document model.
-The relational technique of _shredding_ can lead unnecessary complicated application code.
+If the data in your application has a document-like structure (tree of one-to-many relationships and the data is mostly loaded at once), then it's probably a good idea to use a document model.
+The relational technique of _shredding_ (each entitiy in its own table) can lead unnecessary complicated application code.

 The poor support for joins in document databases may or may not be a problem.

 If you application does use many-to-many relationships, the document model becomes less appealing.
 Joins can be emulated in application code by making multiple requests.
 Using the document model can lead to significantly more complex application code and worse performance.

+For highly interconnected data, document model < relational model < graph model.

 #### Schema flexibility